Frequently asked questions relating to Caversham leasehold conveyancing

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-There is nothing unique about leasehold conveyancing in Caversham.
-All leases are individual and legal mistakes in the legal wording can result in certain sections are not included.
+Leasehold conveyancing in Caversham is not unique.
+Most leases are individual and legal mistakes in the legal wording can result in certain clauses are missing.
 For example, if your lease is missing any of the following, it could be defective:

 - A duty to insure the building